Fully Augmented Links in the Thickened Torus: Volume density convergence conjecture

-Since $K_n$ is a fully augmented hyperbolic link in $\Sp^3$, its bow-tie polyhedron is a right-angled ideal hyperbolic polyhedron with the same graph as the bow-tie graph $\Gamma_{K_n}$.
+Since $\{K_n\}$ is a sequence of fully augmented links, each $K_n$ is a fully augmented hyperbolic link in $\Sp^3$.
+The bow-tie polyhedron of $K_n$ is a right-angled ideal hyperbolic polyhedron with the same graph as the bow-tie graph $\Gamma_{K_n}$.
 The assumption that the sequence $\{K_n\}$ F\o lner converges almost everywhere geometrically to $\mathcal{L}$ implies that there are subgraphs $G_n \subset \Gamma_{K_n}$ which satisfy the conditions of F\o lner convergence in Definition \ref{def:geometricFolner}.
 Hence we can embed bow-tie polyhedra of $K_n$ in $\mathbb{H}^3$ such that they satisfy the following two conditions: (1) Pick a vertex in $\Gamma_{K_n} - G_n$ to send to infinity, and (2) $G_n \subset G_{n+1}$.
+We denote this polyhedron in $\mathbb{H}^3$ by $P_n$.
+First note that $\vol(K_n) = 2\vol(P_n)$.
+Let $v(P_n)$ denote the number of vertices of $P_n$.
+Since $P_n$ is a 4-valent checkerboard graph whose shaded faces are triangles coming from the bow-ties, one for each augmentation, every vertex is shared by two triangles.
+Hence $v(P_n)= 3\cdot 2a(K_n)/2=3a(K_n)$.
+Therefore,